cyberbotics/competition-template/ORGANIZER.md

 ### 6. Workflow Update

-Edit [trigger.yml](../../edit/main/.github/workflows/trigger.yml) and replace "ORGANIZER_USERNAME/ORGANIZER_REPOSITORY" with your own competition repository, e.g., your GitHub username or organization name and your repository name.
+Edit [trigger.yml](../../edit/main/.github/workflows/trigger.yml) and replace "ORGANIZER_USERNAME/ORGANIZER_REPOSITORY" with your own competition repository, e.g., your GitHub organization name (or username) and your repository name.

 ### 7. Submission to webots.cloud